vertica/VerticaPy/docs/source/user_guide_machine_learning_introduction.rst

 Supervised Learning techniques map an input to an output based on some example dataset.
 This type of learning consists of two main types:
 - **Regression:** The Response is numerical (``Linear Regression``, ``SVM Regression``, ``RF Regression``...).
 - **Classification:** The Response is categorical (``Gradient Boosting``, ``Naive Bayes``, ``Logistic Regression``...).
 For example, predicting the total charges of a Telco customer using their tenure would be a type of regression.
-The following code is drawing a linear regression using the 'TotalCharges' as a function of the 'tenure' in the `telco churn dataset <https://github.com/vertica/VerticaPy/tree/master/docs/source/notebooks/data_exploration/correlations/data>`_.
+The following code is drawing a linear regression using the ``TotalCharges`` as a function of the ``tenure`` in the `telco churn dataset <https://github.com/vertica/VerticaPy/tree/master/docs/source/notebooks/data_exploration/correlations/data>`_.

 .. code-block:: python